-To understand verbs and be able to identify them in a sentence.
+To understand what verbs are and be able use them in your writing.

 This lesson includes:

 A verb is a word used to describe an action, state or occurrence.
 Every proper sentence you write should include a verb.

 Watch this clip to learn more about verbs and how they are used.